AndersDeath/diary2/000-current.md

 # 17 January - Tuesday - Yerevan - 110 day of immigration

 Today I was working on DRSMILE release.
 Interesting that I feel myself broken.
+Today I had a lot of meetings and discussed a lot of things.